Carlown/FlowBench/SERVER_AGENT.md

 Internal Hub bind port on the server/container: 8787
 ```

 The GUI should use the public URL.
-A co-located Agent should use `https://127.0.0.1:8787`; only a remote Agent should use the public proxy URL.
-The current one-click bundle generates the internal bind port from the address you enter, so enter the public proxy address only if the Agent will connect through the proxy.
-For a co-located Agent with a proxy, edit `agent/agent.json` after generation.
+A co‑located Agent should use `https://127.0.0.1:8787`; only a remote Agent should use the public proxy URL.
+The current one‑click bundle generates the internal bind port from the address you enter, so enter the public proxy address only if the Agent will connect through the proxy.
+For a co‑located Agent with a proxy, edit `agent/agent.json` after generation.

 Build an extracted bundle: